Anxiety: What it is and how to get it under control

 In addition to the Central Nervous System (the brain, spinal cord and optic nerves) we have an Autonomic Nervous System (ANS), which regulates certain bodily functions and consists of two parts: the Sympathetic Nervous System (SNS), which primes your body for action, and the Parasympathetic Nervous System (PNS), which calms you back down.

-When you feel threatened, whether the threat is real (I'm in trouble with my boss) or imagined (what if I end up losing my job?) a part of your brain called the Amygdala, which is your emotional center, sends a message to your Sympathetic Nervous System to “power up” your “Fight or Flight” system, which then triggers the release of stress hormones including adrenaline to prepare you to respond to the threat.
-Thinking about a threat then arms you to deal with it, even though hasn't even happened yet....even though it may never happen.
+When you feel threatened, whether the threat is real or imagined a part of your brain called the Amygdala, which is your emotional center, sends a message to your Sympathetic Nervous System to “power up” your “Fight or Flight” system, triggering the release of stress hormones including adrenaline, which is responsible for the uncomfortable, often frightening physiological symptoms associated with anxiety.

 If you’ve ever been on a thrill ride at an amusement park or been to a scary movie you’ve probably experienced an adrenaline rush.
 You might experience a fast heart rate, become short of breath, dizzy, have tingling fingers, or even feel pressure or pain in your chest area.

 If we were to monitor your vitals during an anxiety attack, you'd see a similar reaction to what you'd see if we monitored you during a thrill ride or a scary movie.
 The difference, really, is that the way you interpret the situation determines how quickly that response dissipates.
-If you become frightened not by the situation but by what's happening to you, then you don't calm down as you would when you tell yourself "it's just a ride" or "its just a movie".
-Instead, when you become frightened by what's happening to you, your body releases more adrenaline and anxiety becomes even more heightened.
+People experiencing anxiety often become frightened by the symptoms.
+The body then releases more stress hormones.
 An individual can experience this cycle several times a day, leaving them feeling mentally and physically drained.
 At this point, it's common for an individual to feel as if they are losing control or "going crazy".

 How to control it!